 An elevator takes visitors to the top of the tall tower built on a hill northeast of town on US-27.
 The top of the tower is the highest point in Florida.

 You could see hundreds of thousands of acres of Citrus in the old days.
 There was no Walt Disney World or other big theme parks then, and tourists loved the Citrus Tower.

 A serious freeze in the early 1980s destroyed most of the groves in this part of Central Florida.

 Now you can still see all the way to Orlando, but the view is no longer of citrus, but of thousands of homes and shopping centers.

 Read more about it here: Citrus Tower.

-Clermont Florida has something in common with many other small towns and cities in the state.
+Clermont has something in common with many other small towns and cities in Florida.

 You have to get away from the main highways to discover the real town.

 Downtown Clermont is west of the intersection of the two busy highways, State Road 50 and US-27.
 It is surrounded on all sides by the major developments in the area.